Sean Combs: 2018–2024: Love, Love Records and The Love Album: Off the Grid

+The Love Album: Off the Grid received a nomination for Best Progressive R&B Album at the 66th Annual Grammy Awards, which commenced on February 4, 2024; Combs did not attend the ceremony, due to sexual misconduct allegations levied against him.

 Business career

-Fortune magazine listed Combs at number twelve on their top 40 of entrepreneurs under 40 in 2002.
-Forbes Magazine estimates that for the year ending May 2017, Combs earned $130 million, ranking him number one among entertainers.
-In 2022, his estimated net worth was US$1 billion.
+Fortune magazine listed Combs at number 12 on their top 40 of entrepreneurs under 40 in 2002.
+Forbes magazine estimated that for the year ending May 2017, Combs earned $130 million, ranking him number one among entertainers.
+He topped the Forbes annual hip-hop rich list in 2014 and 2017.
+He is one of the wealthiest musical artists, with an estimated net worth of US$1 billion by 2022.

 Sean John

 In 1998, Combs started a clothing line, Sean John.
 It was nominated for the Council of Fashion Designers of America (CFDA) award for Menswear Designer of the Year in 2000, and won in 2004.
 California billionaire Ronald Burkle invested $100 million into the company in 2003.

-Also in 2003, the National Labor Committee revealed that factories producing the clothing in Honduras were violating Honduran labor laws.
-Among the accusations were that workers were subjected to body searches and involuntary pregnancy tests.
-Bathrooms were locked and access tightly controlled.
-Employees were forced to work overtime and were paid sweatshop wages.
-Charles Kernaghan of the National Labor Committee told The New York Times that "Sean Puff Daddy obviously has a lot of clout, he can literally do a lot overnight to help these workers."

-Combs responded with an extensive investigation, telling reporters "I'm as pro-worker as they get".
-On February 14, 2004, Kernaghan announced that improvements had been implemented at the factory, including adding air conditioning and water purification systems, firing the most abusive supervisors, and allowing the formation of a labor union.
 In late 2006, the department store Macy's removed Sean John jackets from their shelves when they discovered that the clothing was made using raccoon dog fur.
 Combs had not known the jackets were made with genuine fur, but as soon as he was alerted, he had production stopped.

-In November 2008, Combs added a men's perfume called "I Am King" to the Sean John brand.
-The fragrance, dedicated to Barack Obama, Muhammad Ali, and Martin Luther King Jr., featured model Bar Refaeli in its advertisements.
+In November 2008, Combs added a men's perfume line "I Am King" to the Sean John brand.
+The fragrance, dedicated to Barack Obama, Muhammad Ali, and Martin Luther King Jr., featured Bar Refaeli in its advertising.
 In early 2016, Sean John introduced the brand's GIRLS collection.